Hemis National Park

 Birding in Hemis High Altitude National Park

-Hemis National park is a paradise for bird watchers in North India.
+Hemis National Park is a paradise for bird watchers in North India.

 Access to Hemis National Park